Collective attack free controlled quantum key agreement without quantum memory: New CQKA protocol

 \subsection{Proposed Protocol 2 for QKA}

-\begin{description} \item [{Step~1}] Alice prepares a sequence of $n$ Bell states $\left\{ S_{23}\right\} $, and divides into two sequences $A_{2}$ and $B_{3}$ with first and second qubits of Bell states, respectively.
-Further, she prepares $n$ single qubits sequence $S_{1}$ using $Z$ basis such that the corresponding bit value of the sequences $k_{C}$ and $k_{A}$\footnote{The same corresponding relation (Eqs.(\ref{eq:Charlie's corresponding relation},\ref{eq:Alice's corresponding relation} \& \ref{eq:Bob's corresponding relation})) between classical bit and quantum state will also be held for Protocol 2.} will be same.
+\begin{description} \item [{Step~1}] To begin with, Alice prepares $n$ Bell states $\left\{ S_{C_{1}C_{2}}\right\} $, and splits them into two sequences: $S_{C_{1}}$ (a sequence with all the first qubits of the Bell states) and $S_{C_{2}}$ (a sequence with all the second qubits of the Bell states).
+She also prepares a sequence of $n$ single qubits ($S_{A})$ in the $Z$-basis, ensuring that the bit values correspond to $k_{C}$ and $k_{A}$ will be the same\footnote{Following the relations defined in Eqs. (\ref{eq:Charlie's corresponding relation},\ref{eq:Alice's corresponding relation} and \ref{eq:Bob's corresponding relation})).
+These relations apply to Protocol 2 as well.}.
+The sequences prepared by Alice are,